CS-3450-Group-13/frappy/docs/requirement_definition.md

       1. make new drinks
       2. delete drinks
       3. edit drinks in menu
-      4. edit the price of the drinks
+      4. could edit the price of the drinks
    4. Manager must be able to add inventory items
       1. The system must subtract money from the Managers/stores account
    5. Manager must be able to do everything a cashier and Barista can